-- module will require students to repeat the module in the next academic year. - b) Students that select French for Sciences and Technology 3 as an elective must also select and successfully complete French for Sciences and Technology 4 in addition to French for Sciences and Technology 3 in order to qualify to graduate.
+- a) Though modules are semesterised, they are only offered once per annum.
+Failing a module will require students to repeat the module in the next academic year. - b) Students that select French for Sciences and Technology 3 as an elective must also select and successfully complete French for Sciences and Technology 4 in addition to French for Sciences and Technology 3 in order to qualify to graduate.
 Due to these courses building on foundational knowledge gained in the undergraduate programme, it is highly recommended that students electing this option should have done French for Sciences and Technology 1 and 2 in the undergraduate course. - c) Students that select Mandarin for Sciences and Technology 3 as an elective must also select and successfully complete Mandarin for Sciences and Technology 4 in addition to Mandarin for Sciences and Technology 3 in order to qualify to graduate.
 Due to these courses building on foundational knowledge gained in the undergraduate programme, it is highly recommended that students electing this option should have done Mandarin for Sciences and Technology 1 and 2 in the undergraduate course.